 What drives us to go kayak fishing?
 How do we get out there?
-As a youngster, I would do anything to get out on the water.
+As a youngster I would do anything to get out on the water.
 I once built a wooden boat at my home and dragged it across a pasture to a local pond so that I could get to those spots nobody ever fished.
-Fast forward a few decades, and I found another way to the fish lingering in those spots that had not yet been explored.
-A kayak.
+Fast forward a few decades, and I found another way to the fish lingering in those spots that had not yet been explored – a kayak.
 Yes, those little plastic vessels you see on just about any body of water across the country these days.
 They are everywhere!
-Personally, I enjoyed the freedom on the water with the kayak, as I explored area ponds and lakes.
-I found so many places that I could get to, and the water was clear enough to see down with my finned friends in abundance!
-The trick was to sneak up on them without spooking them, and catch them before they knew what had happened.
-The kayak wasn’t much, just a little enclosed (sit-inside) eight-footer with just enough room in it for my legs.
-I soon progressed to an Emotion ten-foot kayak that was called a “sit on top,” which was much easier to fish from.
+Personally, I enjoyed the freedom on the water with the kayak as I explored area ponds and lakes.
+I found so many places that I could get to, and the water was clear enough to see down to my finned friends in abundance!
+The trick was to sneak up on them without spooking them and catch them before they knew what had happened.
+The kayak wasn’t much, just a little enclosed (sit-inside) eight-footer with enough room for my legs.
+I soon progressed to an Emotion 10-foot kayak that was called a “sit on top,” which was much easier to fish from.
 All I took with me was an ultra-lite rod, a small box of lures and a pair of pliers.
 Of course, I had my paddle and always wore a PFD (personal flotation device) while kayak fishing, as I was a bit uneasy when it came to the possibility of capsizing.
 I never have capsized, but I’ve seen others who have.
 Wearing that PFD is so important for safety, as is some other safety gear you should always have at hand.

 I like to use a shorter rod, so that when I bring up a fish it is very close to the kayak and easily brought onboard.
 My line is usually six-pound braid or fluorocarbon, depending on the visibility of the water.
 For bigger fish, I use a six-foot rod and spinning reel with 15-pound braid and a 16-pound leader.
 When freshwater kayak fishing, there are numerous techniques and species.
 It is always fun to not just target one.
 Whether it’s catfish, largemouth bass, bluegill or crappie, they all bring fun and excitement on every catch.
 One thing that’s important when landing a fish is making sure you have the same length of line out as the length of your rod.
 If you reel up too high, you run the risk of easily losing the fish.